The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

-While we have shown that the dynamics from specular reflection are well captured by a continuum approximation with doubly periodic boundary conditions, we know that microswimmers' surface interactions are not perfect specular reflections.
+While we have shown that the dynamics from specular reflection are well captured by a continuum approximation with doubly periodic boundary conditions, we know that microswimmers' surface interactions are not perfect specular reflections with a variety of factors affecting surface scattering \citep{kantsler2013ciliary,thery2021rebound}.
 A swimmer near the wall may remain oriented upstream for a significant period of time, it may attach to the surface, or it may leave the surface at varying outgoing angles which may be independent of the incident angles.
 Keeping this in mind, we consider the effects of two further wall-interaction models: perfectly random reflections (\S \ref{sec:RandomReflection}) and perfect absorption (\S \ref{sec:PerfAbsorption})

-\subsubsection{Random reflections {(boundary condition $\mathcal{R}$)}}
+\subsection{Random reflections {(boundary condition $\mathcal{R}$)}}

 In this section we consider the effects of random uniform reflections at the boundaries on the equilibrium dynamics of microswimmer suspensions.
 Suppose we have a random uniform reflection out of the wall for each incident swimmer, independent of the angle of incidence, as described by equation \ref{eq:randomReflection}.
 In figures \ref{IBMRandombeta0.99Pe1Bivariate}--\ref{IBMRandombeta0.99Pe10000Bivariate}, we see the bivariate cell probability density distribution $\psi$ for $\beta=0.99$ for varying rotational P\'eclet numbers.
 By inspection, the bulk flow distributions are similar to those found via the doubly periodic continuum model and the specular reflection IBM, with areas of cell accumulations which sharpen with increased $Pe$.
-However, from figure \ref{IBMRandombeta0.99Pe10000Bivariate} we clearly note the appearance of secondary peaks at $y=\pm 0.93$ for $Pe=10^4$, and also note a smaller peak for $Pe=100$ (figure \ref{IBMRandombeta0.99Pe100Bivariate}).
-No clear peak is visible for $Pe=1,$ as rotational effects dominate the deterministic secondary structures.
-We note further, that the upper bound of the aforementioned secondary peaks are bounded at $\theta=0$ by the cusp of the deterministic trajectory originating from $y=-1$ and $\theta=\pi$ (the yellow separatrix from figure \ref{IBMwithoutDTDr}).
+However, from figure \ref{IBMRandombeta0.99Pe10000Bivariate} we clearly note the appearance of secondary peaks at $( \theta,y)=(0,\pm 0.93)$ for $Pe=10^4$, and also note smaller peaks occurring at $(\theta, y)=(0.13, -0.94)$ and $ (\theta,y)=(2\pi-0.13, 0.94)$ for $Pe=100$ (figure \ref{IBMRandombeta0.99Pe100Bivariate}).
+No clear peak is visible for $Pe=1,$ as rotational effects dominate deterministic secondary structures.
+We note further, that the upper bound of the aforementioned secondary peaks are bounded at $\theta=0$ by the cusp of the deterministic trajectory originating from $y=-1$ and $\theta=\pi$ (the yellow separatrix from figure \ref{PerfectAbsorbBivar_Wallpdfbeta0pt99Pe10000}).